Purpose

 Definitions

-Clerkship: The third and fourth years of the University of Saskatchewan Undergraduate Medical Education Program (UGME) are termed “clerkship”.
-During this program phase, medical students participate in clinical learning activities known as rotations, many of which occur off of the College of Medicine campuses in Prince Albert, Regina, and Saskatoon, Saskatchewan.
+Clerkship: The third, fourth, and fifth years of the University of Saskatchewan Undergraduate Medical Education Program (UGME) are termed “clerkship”.
+During this program phase, medical students participate in clinical learning activities known as rotations, which occur on the College of Medicine campuses in Regina, and Saskatoon, and distributed sites in Prince Albert and various Saskatchewan Integrated Longitudinal Clerkship locations.

 Scope of this Policy